 Sharpen your Blade

 It’s important to sharpen your blade.
 Most sharpers will be sufficient at the job at hand.
 I would recommend that you sharpen your blade as often as possible after every use.
 It’s particularly important if your blade is being used for some more rigorous tasks.
+Using a whetstone is one of the most effective ways to do this.

 Use your Knife Often